Adarsh-kumar/Summer_Internship_2017/README.md

 Ligand binding and steroid binding domain sequences of each protein are retrieved from Uniprot web server release 2017_07.
 The binding site can be confirmed by structure visualization in Pymol.

-# Fingerprint/Descriptor generation for ligand and receptor
+# Fingerprint/Descriptor(Feature EXtraction) generation for ligand and receptor

 Data collected from CHEMBL contains three columns –“ COMPOUD_ID” ,”PROTEIN_ID”,”COMPOUND’S SMILE FORMULLA “,”IC-50” value.